The Texas Higher Education Assessment Test provides information about the reading, mathematics and writing skills.

-Once the Quick THEA is taken, you must wait 30 days to re-test on the Quick THEA form.
+Once the THEA ibt is taken, you must wait 14 days to re-test (15th day).
 Otherwise, your scores may be invalid.
-However, you may take the next scheduled standard THEA or a THEA Computer Administered Test (CAT).